To begin your registration, please scroll to the bottom of the page.

 Beinecke Rare Book & Manuscript Library: Beinecke Rare Book & Manuscript Library is one of the world's largest buildings devoted entirely to rare books and manuscripts and is Yale's principal repository for literary archives, early manuscripts, and rare books.
 The Beinecke Library's robust collections are used to create new scholarship by researchers from around the world.
 Click here for more information.

-Fee includes instruction, lunch and afternoon activities.
+Fee includes instruction, breakfast, lunch, dinner, and afternoon activities.
+Commuter fees include lunch only.

 PAYMENT OPTIONS & REFUND POLICY